 I’ve been plus size for most of my adult life, and for most of my adult life I have struggled to find clothes that speak to my personal style personality.
 I have been relegated to the back corners of department stores where clothes are slung on racks with no thought to beautiful merchandising and mannequins don’t represent my body shape.
 I have also been made to feel ‘less than’ by marketing and media.
 I mean c’mon, when will marketing realise that no matter what our size or stage of life we all need cute clothes?!

-I am tired at walking into stores and seeing cute, stylish, on trend clothing for straight sized women and a tonne of shapeless, boring and bland clothing for my plus size sisters.
+I am tired of walking into stores and seeing cute, stylish, on trend clothing for straight sized women and a tonne of shapeless, boring and bland clothing for my plus size sisters.
 And don’t get me started on the hideous prints.

 Oh yes I hear ya.
 Having been everything up to a size 24 I hated the garish prints, unflattering prints and poorly placed prints.
 I mean, not all body shapes and personalities suit prints either.